 In addition to my RA role within NEON, I am currently undertaking a part-time PhD funded by the School of Health Sciences.
-The PhD will take a narrative approach to investigating "what makes a 'good' recovery narrative", investigating the benefits and disbenefits for narrator and recipient, and exploring questions of disnarration, power, and what is "allowed" to be told in given historical moments.
-It is being supervised by Professor Paul Crawford and Dr Stefan Rennick-Egglestone.
+The PhD will take a narrative approach to investigating "what makes a 'good' recovery narrative", investigating the potential benefits and harms for narrator and recipient, and exploring questions of disnarration, power, and what is 'allowed' to be told in given historical moments.
+It is being supervised by Dr Stefan Rennick-Egglestone and Professor Paul Crawford.

 My research interests include the role of stories in the negotiation and transformation of stigmatised identities, personal recovery in mental health, staff wellbeing within mental health services and the roles of mindfulness and the arts in wellbeing.

 B236, Medical SchoolQueen's Medical Centre